September 6, 2011

 The names of fictional characters are significant in all genres, and the best ones always help the reader form an impression of the character while still seeming right and natural.
 Names in fantasy, however, have an additional role.
 Because fantasy books have to immerse readers in entirely new universes, the names of fantasy characters have to tell the reader not only about the characters, but about their entire world.
 This is a heavy responsibility and leads to a lot of people having a bit of a love-hate relationship with fantasy names.
 Here are some of the issues…

-Normal vs Strange - Unless the story is set on Earth, it doesn't really make sense that the characters would have normal Earth names (which in most fantasy written in English really means traditional European Earth names.)
+Normal vs Strange - Unless the story is set on Earth, it doesn't really make sense that the characters would have normal Earth names (which in much fantasy written in English really means traditional European Earth names, although I'm happy to say this is definitely changing.)
 A wise old dwarf in some magical faraway land should not be called Jim.
 It would throw me out of the story.
 (I get the impression that Tolkien switched horses midstream on this one by claiming that Sam was really short for Samwise and Freddie's real name was Fredegar, and so on.)
 So unless they're set on Earth, fantasy names should be strange in order to give the reader clues about the strange world they're in.
 But…

 Unfamiliar vs Confusing - We have no difficulty remembering long cast lists of characters with names that we recognize, but for some reason strange names, until they become familiar, just don't stick as well.
 Some fantasy writers try to get around this by using "normal" names with some sort of alternate spelling or twiddly ending.
 Personally, as a reader I tend not to like this.
 (Robert Jordan was particularly irritating in this respect.)
 The best names manage to be new and interesting, but enough unlike each other so as not to be too confusing.
 There shouldn't be dozens of names starting with the same letter or having the same shape.
 They should all be distinctly different.
 But…